Cape Girardeau County election guide: Key dates, locations and voter I...

 County residents may vote at their assigned polling place, or the following central polling locations:

+• Southeast Missouri State University’s University Center at 1 University Plaza in Cape Girardeau.
+Voting will take place on the third floor.

-For more information contact the county clerk’s office at (573) 243-3549, ext.
+For more information, contact the county clerk’s office at (573) 243-3549, ext.
 2. To view a sample ballot, visit www.capecountyvotes.com.

 Connect with the Southeast Missourian Newsroom: